tianjiaziqi/WhatIf/README.md

 - **Idle**: Invisible and invincible
 - **Charging / Attack / Fading**: Becomes visible and can take damage.
 Damage does not interrupt actions; when HP reaches 0, the Thinker immediately enters **Spawn**.
-  - **Charging**:  Charge for next attack, then enter Attack state when cooldown completes
+  - **Charging**:  Charges for next attack, then enters Attack state when cooldown completes
-  - **Attack**: Shoot a bullet horizontally toward the player's position, then return to Charging.
+  - **Attack**: Shoots a bullet horizontally toward the player's position, then returns to Charging.
   - **Fading**: After a fixed time interval or when the player leaves the attack area, fade out and return to Idle (invisible and invincible).

 - **Spawn**: Respawn after being destroyed, invincible during spawning.